1ceseismic/android_mapbox_lcd_navigator/README.md

 Initially using Mapbox API for iOS, but android has community-managed less supported versions: [docs](https://docs.mapbox.com/android/maps/guides/)

 Building:
-Install x64 Android Studio, and set up a VDM for an emulator with x86_64 arch & preferably using GLES 2.0 GPU hardware navigate to repo directory in cmd, and assuming node.js / nvm is correctly installed + env variables are set up: type `npm install` in order to install relevant dependencies from package.json From same directory in terminal; type `npm start` to initialize a server (default port 8081) then "a" to run android simulator
+Install x64 Android Studio, and set up a VDM for an emulator with x86_64 arch & preferably using GLES 2.0 GPU hardware <br>
+navigate to repo directory in cmd, and assuming node.js / nvm is correctly installed + env variables are set up: <br>
+type `npm install` in order to install relevant dependencies from package.json <br>
+from same repo directory in terminal; type `npm start` to initialize a server (default port 8081) then "a" to run android simulator <br>